Joanne Fush1

 Mary Ann Bradford

-Mary Ann Bradford was born on 7 November 1831 in Cotton Township, Switzerland County, Indiana.1 She was the daughter of Jehial Bradford and Abigail Sprague.2 Mary Ann Bradford was baptized on 5 May 1841.3,4,5 She married Archibald Gardner, son of Robert Gardner and Margaret Calender, on 26 April 1849 in Millcreek, Utah Territory.1 Mary Ann Bradford died on 28 January 1864 in West Jordan, Utah Territory, at age 32.1 She was buried on 31 January 1864 in Salt Lake City Cemetery, Salt Lake City, Utah Territory, her newborn daughter Abigail Jane was buried with her.
-She was buried in plot: D-9-6.6
+Mary Ann Bradford was born on 7 November 1831 in Cotton Township, Switzerland County, Indiana.1,2 She was the daughter of Jehial Bradford and Abigail Sprague.3 Mary Ann Bradford was baptized on 5 May 1841.4,5,6 She married Archibald Gardner, son of Robert Gardner and Margaret Calender, on 26 April 1849 in Millcreek, Utah Territory.1,7 Mary Ann Bradford died on 28 January 1864 in West Jordan, Utah Territory, at age 32.8,1,9 She was buried on 31 January 1864 in Salt Lake City Cemetery, Salt Lake City, Utah Territory, her newborn daughter Abigail Jane was buried with her.
+She was buried in plot: D-9-6.10,11

-She migrated to Utah in the company led by her future husband Archibald Gardner.7 Mary Ann Bradford appeared on the 1850 Federal census of Utah Territory in the household of her mother Abigail Sprague along with her daughter Abigail Bradford Gardner.2 Mary Ann Bradford appeared on the 1860 Federal census of Salt Lake City, Utah Territory, enumerated 8 August 1860 Mary Ann was living in the sixth house in the Gardner compound..
-Her children Mary Elizabeth, Rhoda Ann, Rawsel Bradford, Mary Ann and Rebecca Bradford were listed as living with her.8
+She migrated to Utah in the company led by her future husband Archibald Gardner.12,13 Mary Ann Bradford appeared on the 1860 Federal census of Salt Lake City, Utah Territory, enumerated 8 August 1860 Mary Ann was living in the sixth house in the Gardner compound..
+Her children Mary Elizabeth, Rhoda Ann, Rawsel Bradford, Mary Ann and Rebecca Bradford were listed as living with her.14

 Children of Mary Ann Bradford and Archibald Gardner